-To reserve a campus room for use, contact the Facility Use Office at extension 4475, and complete the Facility Use form located on the [V:] Drive in the Facilities Use Forms folder.
+To reserve a campus room for use, contact the account management department or VisTaTech, and complete the facility use form located on the [V:] Drive in the Facilities Use Forms folder.
 A nominal fee is charged for non-Schoolcraft College activities.
-If additional services are needed such as the use of media equipment or food service, include that information when contacting the Facility Use Office.
+If additional services are needed such as the use of media equipment or food service, include that information when contacting the account management department.